-A note of caution for women: the female body has been shown to be more sensitive to caloric restriction than male physiology.
+A note of caution for women: the female body is more sensitive to caloric restriction than male physiology.
 When done improperly or excessively, fasting may result in irregular menstrual cycles, hormone imbalances, and blood sugar dysregulation.
 That doesn’t mean women shouldn’t fast at all, they just may need to fast differently or take extra precautions.
 Check out this blog post (and Part 2) for more information on fasting for women.

 Promote Healthy Blood Sugar with Plants, Spices and Supplements

-Many plants, spices and herbs have also been shown to have positive effects on blood sugar and insulin sensitivity.
+Many plants, spices and supplements have been proven to keep blood sugar stable.

 Apple Cider Vinegar and Cinnamon